art

 Posters

-I made these to hang on my wall (12” x 18”); contact me if you want high-resolution versions for your own.
+I made these to hang on my wall (12” x 18”).
+Don’t take them too seriously.
+They’re shitposts.

 Verhör des Guten.
 Don't even ask.